Battle of Britain: Night time Blitz, fighter-bomber day raids

 At the 14 September OKW conference, Hitler acknowledged that the Luftwaffe had still not gained the air superiority needed for the Operation Sea Lion invasion.
 In agreement with Raeder's written recommendation, Hitler said the campaign was to intensify regardless of invasion plans: "The decisive thing is the ceaseless continuation of air attacks."
 Jeschonnek proposed attacking residential areas to cause "mass panic", but Hitler turned this down: he reserved to himself the option of terror bombing.
 British morale was to be broken by destroying infrastructure, armaments manufacturing, fuel and food stocks.
 On 16 September, Göring gave the order for this change in strategy.
 This new phase was to be the first independent strategic bombing campaign, in hopes of a political success forcing the British to give up.
 Hitler hoped it might result in "eight million going mad" (referring to the population of London in 1940), which would "cause a catastrophe" for the British.
 In those circumstances, Hitler said, "even a small invasion might go a long way".
 Hitler was against cancelling the invasion as "the cancellation would reach the ears of the enemy and strengthen his resolve".
 On 19 September, Hitler ordered a reduction in work on Operation Sea Lion.
 He doubted if strategic bombing could achieve its aims, but ending the air war would be an open admission of defeat.
 He had to maintain the appearance of concentration on defeating Britain, to conceal from Joseph Stalin his covert aim to invade the Soviet Union.

 Throughout the battle, most Luftwaffe bombing raids had been at night.
 They increasingly suffered unsustainable losses in daylight raids, and the last massive daytime attacks were on 15 September.
 A raid of 70 bombers on 18 September also suffered badly, and day raids were gradually phased out leaving the main attacks at night.
-Fighter command still lacked any successful way of intercepting night-time raiders, the night fighter force was mostly Blenheims and Beaufighters, and lacked airborne radar so had no way of finding the bombers.
+Fighter Command still lacked any effective capacity to intercept night-time raiders.
+The night fighters, mostly Blenheims and Beaufighters, at this time lacked airborne radar and so could not find the bombers.
 Anti-aircraft guns were diverted to London's defences, but had a much-reduced success rate against night attacks.